mnassivera/Acoustic-monitoring-primates-Ecuadorian-Choc-/README.md

 # Acoustic-monitoring-primates-Ecuadorian-Choc-
-Data from: Acoustic monitoring reveals contrasting responses of two endangered primates to primary forest degradation in the Ecuadorian Chocó
+Data from: Acoustic monitoring reveals different responses of two endangered primates to old-growth forest loss in the Ecuadorian Chocó

 We applied passive acoustic monitoring (PAM) combined with a deep learning-based classification algorithm to detect vocalizations of two endangered primates—the Ecuadorian mantled howler monkey (Alouatta palliata aequatorialis) and the brown-headed spider monkey (Ateles fusciceps fusciceps)—across primary, secondary, and agricultural landscapes in the Canandé and nearby watersheds.